-- 1. The brand owner must provide a service manual describing how to replace at least all critical replaceable components.
+- The brand owner must provide a service manual describing how to replace at least all critical replaceable components listed under "Replaceable by user".
 The service manual must be available for anyone to read, free of charge in case the critical replaceable components are available for anyone to purchase or to the service network. - 2.
-The brand owner must guarantee that, during the validity of the certificate, all critical replaceable components for the product type:, that are listed in the clarifications of this criterion: - are available for anyone to purchase or - may be replaced by a service network for repair and maintenance of the certified product on all markets where it is sold.
+The brand owner must guarantee that, during the validity of the certificate, all critical replaceable components for the product type; that are listed in the clarifications of this criterion; - are available for anyone to purchase - o may be replaced by a service network for repair and maintenance of the certified product on all markets where it is sold.